avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

 Answer the following questions.
 For each question, please record your answer, and what you did/typed to get this answer.

+Model answers to the exercises are given in the chapter entitled `Answers to the exercises on Sequence Databases <./chapter3_answers.html>`_.

 Q1.
 What information about the DEN-1 Dengue virus sequence (NCBI accession NC\_001477) can you obtain from its annotations in the NCBI Sequence Database?
     What does it say in the DEFINITION and ORGANISM fields of its NCBI record?